rakinthegreat/se2105_1728/README.md

-SPL1 Project Repository for BSSE 1728
+SPL1 Project Repository for BSSE Roll No. 1728